genevate/style_guides/programming/languages/ruby.md

         b, *c, d = *a # => b == :one, c == [:two, :three, :four], d == :five
         b, c, *d = *a # => b == :one, c == :two, d == [:three, :four, :five]
 * Commonly used in method and/or block arguments.
-* Use explicit rather than implicit splatting as implicit splatting assumes an object behaves like an Array.
+* Use explicit over implicit splatting as implicit splatting assumes an object behaves like an Array.
 Example:

         a = :one, :two, :three # => a == [:one, :two, :three]
+* Any object that responds to the #to_ary method can be used in an implicit splat.
+* Splats can be grouped (handy in block arguments) which allows for values of an array to be auto-assigned to variables without having to use an intermediate variable to do the same thing.
+Example:

+        vehicles = {"Volkswagen" => "New Beetle"}
+        vehicles.each {|(make, model)| puts "Make: #{make}, Model: #{model}"} # => "Make: Volkswagen, Model: New Beetle"

 ## Loops